muskatya/mus/README.md

-# Mus
+# Mus Programming Language
-Mus is a new modern programming language
+Mus is an open source high-performance and simple programming language.
+## Getting started
+- Download the latest pre-build binary
+- Visit doc/ directory for instructions